Spanish Culinary Arts

 No modern world-class culinary training can possibly confine you to the four walls of a kitchen.
 To truly master your art, you have to see, touch, smell, and understand every ingredient.
 You have to travel and immerse yourself in the surroundings of local products, local chefs, and the local sense of life.

 After two intensive months in New York—during which you’ll cover everything from knife skills, to learning the art of the asador, the subtleties of paella, the authentic ways to prepare meat and fish, the Spanish way to bake bread, and the cultural and regional influences that go into every dish—our students will spend a week in Spain.
 Because of José’s unparalleled, lifelong connections, you will visit the very best cheese and seafood producers, vineyards, food markets, tapas bars, and restaurants in order to soak in the soul of Spanish cuisine.
-You might also find that José himself will be joining you for a day or two.

 Our goal is not merely to have you ready for a world-class Spanish kitchen.
 It’s to have you ready to add your own imagination, your own nuances, and your own sense of contemporary taste to a cuisine that is as historic and robust as the land from which it comes.